Areas of Inspiration

 - Art-events brought new impulses for the development and enhance local life in 6 villages: created art objects enriched the rural space and lure visitors; 300 young people were engaged by a series of 5 summer camps and 12 art workshops; art events unite local people, increase their pride of living in the those areas; visibility of individual areas by attractive way of image-making was improved;

-- 9 local cultural operators enhanced their capacity by active exchange of skills and experiences far beyond the countries of the project.
+- 9 local cultural operators enhanced their capacity by active exchange of skills and experiences far beyond the countries of the project via 15 study and exchanging visits and joint work.